misterola/FOrgy/README.md

 The function of the above sub-commands are as stated in the command-line help shown earlier.
 You can view usage of sub-commands using: ```forgy sub-command --help```.
 <br/>

 Note that the ```get_metadata``` sub-command requires an optional GoogleBooks API key.
 This ```get_metadata``` sub-command is built on two major books API (Google and Openlibrary) which are freely available.

 Openlibrary API is available for free with some API request per minute per IP limit to enforce responsible usage.
-Google BooksAPI has a default quota of about 1000 free API calls per month per IP, which can theoretically be increased via the google cloud console.
+Google BooksAPI, on the other hand has a default quota of about 1000 free API calls per month per IP, which can theoretically be increased via the Google cloud console.

-To avoid overwhelming a single API and provide access to more book metadata, providing Google BooksAPI key is important and forgy randomly selects between these two APIs for metadata retrieval.
+To avoid overwhelming a single API and gain access to more book metadata, providing Google BooksAPI key is recommended and forgy randomly selects between these two APIs for metadata retrieval.

 Google BooksAPI key can be obtained via [Google Cloud Console](https://console.cloud.google.com/) .